katmama/python-api-challenge/README.md

 Use Google Places API to find the first hotel for each city located within 5,000 meters of your coordinates.

-Plot the hotels on top of the humidity heatmap, with each pin containing the Hotel Name, City, and Country, as in the following image:
+For Part 2, you must take a screenshot of the heatmap that you create and include it in your submission.
+My final screenshot is below:

 ![image](https://user-images.githubusercontent.com/99552079/166125606-eec0438f-b4a6-471c-ba04-efe6fad21132.png)